milandykos/milandykos/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me +6287722667306
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I shifted my career from majoring in college from geological engineering to data analysis
+- ⚡ Fun fact: I shifted my career from majoring in college from geological engineering to data analyst.
+So i have technical skill Data Analyst and Industrial Knowledge Supply Chain Management

 <!---
 milandykos/milandykos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.